Financials and budgeting

 How are you making sure your business stays profitable in an industry where expenses are always changing?
-Calculating profit margin and overhead cost is crucial to ensuring you do stay profitable and aren’t stuck paying out-of-pocket.
+Calculating profit margin and overhead cost is crucial to ensuring you stay profitable and aren’t stuck paying out-of-pocket.
 Some businesses aren’t calculating them correctly, which can result in exceeding budgeted numbers and little to no business growth.

 Don’t let your bank account slip into the red.
 Learn how to calculate overhead and profit in construction to maintain a stable and thriving company.

-What is overhead cost in construction?
+What’s overhead cost in construction?

 Overhead is the ongoing expense from running your business.
 Construction overhead costs include all direct and indirect expenses.